home

 not that of organized religion, but rather the spirituality of

-the human heart aspiring to be free.
+the human heart straining to be free.

 Moser has created a world as much as a series of paintings,